loksangho/loksangho.github.io/_drafts/animation-and-model-gun-fight.md

 - template: post-item
   block: post-item
   type: post-item
-  thumbnail: "/uploads/2020/10/17/thumbnail_captain_w.png"
+  thumbnail: "/uploads/2020/10/17/thumbnail_gun.png"
-  title: The Adventures of Captain W
-  content: "<h1>The Adventures of Captain W</h1><p>For this project I focused on rigging
-    and animation using the Unreal Engine.
-The inspiration for this work came from the need to use existing assets from my other projects and from the Unreal Marketplace, the challenge was to learn the new way of doing things using a different paradigm of creating.
-This involved using iPad as a virtual production tool, and having a workflow of importing Mixamo characters, retargeting to appropriate rigs, and animating the rigs.
-This project involved resource-intensive computing and so I had to be creative about how to manage the workflow.</p>"
+  title: 'Animation and Model: Gun Fight'
+  content: "<h1>Animation and Model: Gun Fight</h1><p>As an application to a Masters
+    degree, I was asked to create some 3D models and animation to demonstrate my modelling and animation skills.
+I was inspired by an animation that used a pink gun, and so I made my own pistol with a baby blue colour.
+The character rig was sourced online and used it to create an animation with the character holding the gun.
+    Since I consider myself fairly new to animation, the task of animating the character was challenging.
+Getting the basic movement was a steep learning curve, let alone adding the additional principles of animation.</p>"
 - template: embed-youtube
   block: embed-youtube
   url: https://www.youtube.com/embed/vYx6tFKz-2E